Surjectivity of the total Clifford invariant and Brauer dimension: Surjectivity of the total Clifford invariant

 \begin{question} Let $X$ be a regular integral scheme with 2 invertible.
 Assume that the function field $K$ of $X$ satisfies $\cd_2(K) \leq 3$.
 Is the homomorphism

 surjective? \end{question}

-A positive answer to Question \ref{total_question} brings a scheme closer to having a positive answer to an analogue of the unramified Milnor question for the fundamental filtration $\Itot^2(X) \subset \Itot^1(X) \subset \Wtot(X)$ of the total Witt group.
-This is the case for all schemes appearing in Corollary \ref{cor:main_result}.
+A positive answer to Question \ref{total_question} brings a scheme closer to having a positive answer to an analogue of the unramified Milnor question for the fundamental filtration $\Itot^2(X) \subset \Itot^1(X) \subset \Wtot(X)$ of the total Witt group; see \cite[Question~3.1]{auel:kyoto} for a survey of results on the unramified Milnor question.
+All schemes appearing in Corollary~\ref{cor:main_result} have a positive answer to Question \ref{total_question}.

+There are recent examples of Antieau--Williams~\cite[\S7]{antieau_williams:topological_period-index_6-complexes},~\cite[Example~3.13]{antieau_williams:topology_purity_torsors} of smooth affine schemes over $\C$ of dimension 5 with nonsurjective total Clifford invariant (these examples actually have nonsurjective classical Clifford invariant and trivial Picard group).